neilenns/mobiflight-docs/content/devices/output-shift-register/wiring/index.md

 {{< /tab >}}

 {{< tab >}}
-Connect the DM13A to the board and LEDs as follows.

 Pay close attention to the orientation of the LEDs: the anode (long leg) should be connected to +5V and the cathode (short leg) should be connected to the chip.
 This is the opposite of how LEDs are connected to a 74HC165.

 {{< schematic image="dm13a.svg" title="Schematic for wiring a single DM13A chip." >}}